-With climate change and the ever-increasing temperatures in Florida, spring brings the perfect weather to liven up your flower beds.
-The warm days and cool nights provide the ideal environment for planting and growing a variety of perennials and annuals that will last all summer long.
+With the ever-increasing temperatures in Florida, spring brings the perfect weather to liven up your flowerbeds.
+The warm days and cool nights provide the ideal environment for planting and growing a variety of flowers and annuals that will last all summer long.

 The best way to do this is by adding flower bed plants to liven up your landscape.
 The maintenance is easy especially if you choose perennials that come back every year with new beautiful flowers.
 The reward of growing perennial plants is in the color and the return of the blooms year after year.
 You can dress up your beds and borders with each just know you will have to replant every year with annuals.
 Green foliage on shrubs and hedges also adds an attractive look to every yard.
 A good time to plant is in the spring!

 You can get these at your local garden center or order online through a company like Perfect Plants for your rose bush or shrubs/hedges needs.
 We offer plenty of options you for to choose from.
 We have some easy to grow, florida native plants and perennial plants that will thrive as well.
 The most fun thing is to cut fresh flowers to display in your home and you can proudly say that you grew these in your home garden!

 A few factors to consider when deciding on the plants and flowers to grow in your flower bed include the following:

 - Maintenance level

 - Sun and water requirements – some require full sun vs others requiring partial to shade.